sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 Here's the [section of the README on how to use to tool to check a word list](https://github.com/sts10/compound-passphrase-list-safety-checker#how-to-use-this-tool-to-check-a-word-list).

+**Update from 2021**: I've improved and re-written this code as [csafe](https://github.com/sts10/csafe).
+It does the same thing but better and faster.

 ## Safe Enough?

 I hadn't thought of the second condition ("problematic overlaps") until it was suggested to me by a [Fediverse](https://joinmastodon.org/) user.
 And even then it took me a sleepless night to understand it.
 My point being: there may well be other ways that putting random words together without punctuation to create passphrases can be problematic in terms of entropy and/or guessability.
 In other words, I don't know if the edited lists outputted by this tool are actually safe enough to use without punctuation between words.
-If you can think of any, be sure to [submit an issue](https://github.com/sts10/compound-passphrase-list-safety-checker/issues/new) or [drop me a line](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3).

 ## The 1Password List